Wesley12138/Wesley12138/README.md

 ### About me

-- 🔭 I’m currently working on NLP related work
+- 👀 I’m currently looking for a fully funded phd position related to NLP
 - 📫 How to reach me: liwanshui12138@gmail.com
 - 📲 Love flash/install new custom ROM on Android: Magisk, Xposed